falun/markup/README.md

 Typical usage for me looks lomething like `markup -serve.index README.md` which will end up dropped into `handbook.sh`, `engdocs.sh`, and the like.

-## Features!

-There really aren't any yet.

 ## Caching!

-Nope, every time you hit a page it reads it from memory and renders it anew.
+Every time you hit a page it reads it from memory and renders it anew.

+## Other Features!

+Nope.